Codecademy/docs/content/go/concepts/loops/loops.md

 ## A Range Loop

-By using the `range` keyword, a `for` loop can step through the items in a collection such as a array, map, slice, channel or string.
+By using the `range` keyword, a `for` loop can step through the items in a collection such as a array, map, slice, channel, or string.

 ### Syntax